 2. Honmei choco

-Honmei choco (本命チョコ) are the chocolates that you will want to give to your loved one, or the person for whom a woman has romantic feelings.
+Honmei choco (本命チョコ) are the chocolates that you will want to give to your significant other, or the person for whom a woman has romantic feelings.
 Indeed, honmei choco are the love chocolates that are often of high quality, sophisticated designs, and more expensive.
 Women take great care into selecting the right love chocolates for their crush!

 Also, honmei choco is especially a big thing for young girls who secretly bring chocolate and give it to their crush at school.
 In this case, chocolate sweets are often homemade and wrapped carefully with cute wrapping papers.